-One of the Desperate and Winning up there?"
-Hugh S. Fullerton, the baseball writer for the American Magazine, tells a story about Mike Kelly, the famous player of Boston and Chicago, a generation ago, as follows: "I believe the most desperate and brilllant bit of base running I ever witnessed and the climax of taking chances was by Kelly.
+One of the Desperate and Winning Chances Mike Kelly Took Hugh S. Fullerton, the baseball writer for the American Magazine, tells a story about Mike Kelly, the famous player of Boston and Chicago, a generation ago, as follows: "I believe the most desperate and brilliant bit of base running I ever witnessed and the climax of taking chances was by Kelly.
 The score was a tie late in the game.
 Runners were on second and third bases, one out, and the opposing infield was drawn in to cut off the runner from the plate.
 "Kelly was the man on second.
 As the ball was pitched Kelly was on a run at top speed toward third.
 The ball was hit sharply to the shortstop. who scooped it perfectly and threw home.
-The runner going from third slid desperately toward the plate. where the catcher was waiting.
+The runner going from third ancestry back to armor and shirts of slid desperately toward the plate. where the catcher was waiting.
 Kelly had rounded third base at top speed and was coming up the path behind the other runner, screeching 'Look out for Kel! at the top of his voice.
-"As the runner from third slid behind the plate, trying to get past the catcher, he was tagged out, but before the catcher could touch him and dive back to protect the plate Kelly slid in front of the rubber, dodged under the catcher and scored the winning run' Mark Twain's Retort.
-At a hotel in Jericho was an American who had accompanied Mark Twain on his camping trip through the Holy "No. sir," said he in the course of the evening's conversation, "I cannot recall a single instance when the humor ist was caught napping Once we thought we had him sure Mr Twain came late to the dinner table, when we had sat down, and before he appeared we had invented a clever trap "He was still several courses behind when the rest of us were ready for salad, but every one stopped eating un til Mr. Twain caught up He had start ed intently on a crisp leaf of lettuce before he noticed that no one else was eating.
-He paused questioningly That was our opportunity "'Now, Mr Twain,' some one asked why are you like Nebuchadnezzar? expecting that the answer would imply that it was because he was eating grass like an ox.
-Instead, and without an instant's besitation, came the re "'Because I am feeding with the brutes."-Pearson's Weekly Ice Glazed Salmon.
+"As the runner from third sild behind the plate, trying to get past the catcher, he was tagged out, but before the catcher could touch him and dive back to protect the plate Kelly slid in front of the rubber, dodged under the catcher and scored the winning run" Mark Twain's Retort.
+At a hotel in Jericho was an American who had accompanied Mark Twain on his camping trip through the Holy "No, sir," said he in the course of the evening's conversation, "I cannot recall a single instance when the humor ist was caught napping Once we thought we had him sure Mr Twain came late to the dinner table, when we had sat down, and before he appeared we had invented a clever trap "He was still several courses behind when the rest of us were ready for salad, but every one stopped eating un til Mr. Twain caught up He had start ed intently on a crisp leaf of lettuce before he noticed that no one else was eating.
+He paused questioningly That was our opportunity. "'Now, Mr Twain,' some one asked why are you like Nebuchadnezzar? that it was because he was eating grass like an or expecting that the answer would imply grass like an ox.
+Instead, and without an instant's hesitation, came the re "Because I am feeding with the brutes."-Pearson's Weekly Ice Glazed Salmon.